NateMartes/Lehigh-Hacks-25/README.md

 ## What’s Next
 - Collaborate with therapists to add guided coping paths and emotional safety checks.
-- Expand to mobile (React Native) for accessibility and on-the-go reflection.
 - Introduce mood progression visualization through narrative arcs.
 - Build persistent characters that evolve alongside the user’s choices and emotions.